'I Feel Like I Was Extremely Resilient': Businesses Shuttered By The COVID Pandemic Begin To Reopen, Recover

 LOS ANGELES (CBSLA) — One year after the COVID pandemic forced business owners to suddenly shut down, many are getting back on their feet now that some restrictions have been lifted.

-It was music to Jodi Schilling’s ears as students returned to her dance studio, Releve.READ MORE: Dan Adams Appointed Chief Of Orange Police Department
+It was music to Jodi Schilling’s ears as students returned to her dance studio, Releve.READ MORE: Protesters Clash With Police Over Shut Down Of Echo Park Lake Homeless Camps, Several Arrested

 “We opened up inside last week and it was glorious, Schilling said.
 “I got teary-eyed to see all the children together again.
 It was touching.”